Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

     </html>

 Here we can see the output of attribute values `title`, `content`, `footer`.
-:ref:`Manual on the HTTL markup in ηCMS. <httl>`

-After the basic :term:`assemblies <assembly>` and page :term:`template` are defined, site editors can create page instances with :ref:`page management UI <pmgr>` based on the template described above:
+After the basic :term:`assembly <assembly>` and page :term:`template` are defined, site editors can create page instances with :ref:`page management UI <pmgr>` based on the template created above:

 .. image:: img/step7.png